rvennam/iks-lab/book/scale-app.md

-# Scale the application using the replica
+# Scale the application manually using the replica

 The application was deployed with 2 replicas.
 Let's scale it to 3 replicas.